- Home Town: Clermont, Florida

 - Positive Axis Point: 4 1/2 x 1/2 up

-- Favorite Layout: PAP: 5-1/2" x 1/2" up - I always drill the first ball with a 5 x 3 layout and then drill the next ones accordingly.
+- Favorite Layout: PAP: 5-1/2" x 1/2" up - I always drill first ball with a 5" x 3" layout and then drill next ones accordingly.

 Randy owns 13 career PBA national titles including one major title.
 Randy has one PBA50 title, winning the first event (PBA50 Dayton Classic) he bowled in.
 He was a touring player for 25 years where he booked 65 PBA 300 games.
 In 2011 he was voted into the PBA Hall of Fame.
 Randy is 35th among the 50 Greatest Players in PBA History.
-He is currently the color analyst on PBA’s live telecast finals.
+He is currently the color analyst on PBA’s live telecast finals for ESPN and the CBS Sports Network.

 I work out three to five days a week.
 This is something I should have started a lot earlier in life as I probably wouldn’t have had to have two knee surgeries.